-- Rest and Exercise: Don’t run a marathon, but don’t spend all day in bed either.
+- Get Some Exercise: Don’t run a marathon, but don’t spend all day in bed either.
 Some light aerobic exercise, such as a short stroll through the park, can vastly improve your lung functioning.

 - Choose the Right Nicotine Strength: To successfully transition from smoking to vaping, be sure to choose an e-liquid with enough nicotine to satisfy your cravings.
 For help selecting the best nicotine level based on how much you currently smoke, see What Electronic Cigarette Strength Is Right For You?

 - Join a Support Group: There are hundreds of Facebook groups and other online communities for people trying to quit smoking.
 If you want to become more active in the vaping community, get involved with a group like CASAA.

 Vaping vs. Smoking: Is One Really Better Than the Other?

 Over a decade of research on e-cigs has revealed that vaping is about 95 percent safer than smoking tobacco cigarettes.
 In early 2018, the American Cancer Society even came out in support of vaping as a safer alternative to smoking.
 Continued research is necessary to measure the long-term impact of using e-cigs, but all evidence indicates that switching from smoking to vaping can greatly lower your risk of getting cancer, emphysema and other smoking related illnesses.